Ab1cd2ef3/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ## Targets

 _Target_ is a part of the build responsible for compiling, testing, and packaging a piece of software aimed at one of the supported platforms.
 Kotlin provides target presets for each platform.
-See how to [use a target preset](multiplatform-set-up-targets.md).
+See how to [set up a target](multiplatform-discover-project.md#targets).

 Each target can have one or more [compilations](#compilations).
 In addition to default compilations for test and production purposes, you can [create custom compilations](multiplatform-configure-compilations.md#create-a-custom-compilation).